Anuj040/seqgen/README.md

 poetry run python number_generator/api.py phone --num_images 3 --image_width 150 --output_dir outputs
 ```

-Get the unsigned bytes from the gzip file for images and labels (train set only for now)
-Extract the images and labels
-convert the data types for images to float32, and invert the colors (white: background, black: text)
-Filter the indices for each digit in the dataset.
-Define a method for retrieving a random image of a given "digit"
-define a method for generating n number of random phone-number like sequence images

-Implement Unittests: Checks the outputs from generate_numbers_sequence and generate_phone_numbers of number_generator module

 ## Packaging
 ### Building a package
 * Make a setup.py with required METADATA for the package
 * make the package with ```poetry run python setup.py bdist_wheel```　or ```make build```

-The above step should provide the follwoing in the work directory.
+The above step should provide the following in the work directory.
 ```
     seqgen {work_directory}
     ├── number_generator